Natalia-Blinnikova/vk_public_skillbox_analysis/README.md

 * matplotlib
 * regular expressions
 ### What are the main recomendations I have produced?
-* There is a difference in users activity during work-days and weekend, thus I have analysed these periods separetely.
 * During the weekend users are more active per one post and their activity is the highest between 11am and 3pm.
 * During the work-days users are the most active on the lunch time (1pm) and in the evening rush-hour (after 6pm).
 * During the work-days users like text of length of approximately 120-220 words.
 At the weekend it is better to post texts up to 150 words.